 3.5 - What Computer Hardware is Required to Run this Software?

-Answer: The Weavebird Loom Driver software will run on just about any Windows based PC.
-The only real operating system requirement is Windows XP so Vista, Windows 7 or Windows 8 is perfect.
-The software can also be configured to work on a Mac using Boot Camp with Windows running.
+Answer: The Weavebird Loom Driver software will run on any Windows based PC that is configured with Windows XP, Vista, Windows 7, Windows 8 or Windows 10.
+The software can also be configured to work on a Mac using Boot Camp or Parallels with one of these versions of Windows running.
 The RAM or Hard Disk memory requirements are minimal so the software will run on a basic system.

 How to Order: